 We are committed to the responsible retailing of alcohol and supportive of a range of measures including education, to encourage responsible consumption of alcohol.

 Marston’s is a long-standing member of the British Beer and Pub Association (BBPA), and the Company continues to be a signatory to the Portman Group Code which promotes responsible attitudes towards drinking alcohol.
-We have made a significant investment in e-learning tools, which all Marston’s Inns and Taverns pub staff must complete.
+We have made a significant investment in e-learning tools, which all Marston’s employees must complete.
 A core part of our investment in e-learning is the identification of potential under-age drinkers.
 The Company also runs similar training to ensure tenants and lessees and franchise and operators are aware of their responsibilities in this area.

 All premises selling or supplying alcohol are required to have an age verification policy in place which will require staff to check the ID of anyone appearing to be under the age of 18, or any such age specified in the policy.